sandboxie-plus/Sandboxie/SandboxiePlus/tests/ini-write/README.md

 ## Raw INI editor regressions

-A second executable, `raw_ini_test`, adds sixteen cases for the raw editor in both the sandbox options and global settings dialogs.
+A second executable, `raw_ini_test`, adds seventeen cases for the raw editor in both the sandbox options and global settings dialogs.
 Save, Apply and OK must retain the text, cursor selection, undo history and edit controls on a reported write failure.
 They must not reload or close the dialog.
 Reconnecting and retrying